phongnh/vim-easycomplete/README.md

 #### Snippet Support

 Vim-EasyComplete does not support snippets by default.
-If you want snippet integration, you will first have to install `ultisnips`.
-UltiSnips is compatible with Vim-EasyComplete out of the box.
+If you want snippet integration, you will first have to install `ultisnips` or `vim-vsnip`.
+UltiSnips and Vsnip are compatible with Vim-EasyComplete out of the box.
 UltiSnips required python3 installed.

 > [Solution of "E319: No python3 provider found" Error in neovim 0.4.4 with ultisnips](https://github.com/jayli/vim-easycomplete/issues/171)